Component 1: Experimentation and Participation in the Creative Arts

 - Participate in pretend play with other children

-- Choose their own art for display in the classroom or for inclusion in a portfolio or book and briefly explain their choice
+- Choose their own art for display in the classroom or for inclusion in a portfolio or book (e.g., bring drawing to their mailbox)

 - Apply vocal skills to instruments to produce more complex rhythms, tones, melodies, and songs